 You can also get heat treated and kiln dried pallets which have the same unrestricted usage.
 If you’re not sure, look for what is known as the ‘wheat stamp’, which tells officials that it’s safe to use.

 Cardboard boxes are also unaffected by these regulations; you’ll want to get something stronger than if you’re just shipping within the UK, as your box is likely to be subject to greater stresses, such as being on the bottom of a large stack of boxes.
 Heavy duty double wall and triple wall boxes have been designed to deal with just these kinds of conditions.

 Whether you use cardboard or plywood will partly depend on the weight of what you’re shipping, but also the distance it will need to travel and the climatic conditions it will pass through.

 If it’s likely to be exposed to high levels of damp or humidity, the plywood option will offer far greater protection.

-If there is any aspect of exporting your product that you’re unsure about, it’s always best to get expert advice, because the cost of getting it wrong can be a lot greater than usual.
+If there is any aspect of exporting your product that you’re unsure about, it’s always best to get expert advice, because the cost of getting it wrong can be a lot greater.

 You must keep commercial invoices and any customs paperwork.
 If you’re VAT registered, record the goods in your VAT accounts, even if they are zero-rated.

 If you exported controlled goods, such as firearms, keep the paperwork that shows who owns the goods.